Evaluation of the pharmacokinetics of PGN-OB1 following oral administration of an oral biotherapeutics delivery system (OBDS) in Yucatan swine

 This preclinical study developed a method for administration of semi-autonomous OBDS capsules in the swine model, due to inability to swallow capsules, and provides preliminary pharmacokinetic data on PGN-001 in swine.

-Oral delivery of biologics, peptides, and nucleic acids has proven difficult due to the harsh conditions of the upper gastrointestinal tract and poor absorption in the small intestinal mucosa.
+Oral delivery of biologics, peptides, and nucleic acids has proven difficult due to the harsh conditions of the upper gastrointestinal tract and poor absorption in the small intestine.
 The current state of-the-art technology for a successful oral protein delivery provides around 1% bioavailability when delivered as an oral tablet (Rybelsus® oral Semaglutide).

 We aim to develop an oral biotherapeutic delivery system (OBDS) that avoids drug degradation in the upper gastrointestinal tract and increases bioavailability via liquid jet delivery to the small intestine.
 The OBDS capsule operates autonomously and provides a needleless injection to deposit the liquid drug payload into the submucosal space of the proximal small intestine.